 When they are not in bloom, the knobby, furrowed, succulent stems make an attractive and interesting addition to your plant collection.

-When they do bloom, these flowering “cactus” are always showy and are impressively large in comparison to the size of the plant.
+When they do bloom, these flowering “cacti” are always showy and impressively large compared to the plant’s size.

 The blossoms appear low on the plant, leaving the interesting, fleshy stems towering above the blooms.